-19.1 All new employees shall receive information about the policy, these procedures, and the administrative Student Conduct and Discipline Plan at new employee orientation.
-All other employees shall be provided information on a regular basis regarding the policy, these procedures, the Student Conduct and Discipline Plan, and the School's commitment to a safe and orderly school environment.

-- 19.2 Employees who have specific responsibilities for investigating, addressing, and resolving issues addressed in the policy or these procedures shall receive annual training on the policy, these procedures, and related legal developments. - 19.3 The Executive Director shall be responsible for informing students, parents, and staff of the terms of the policy, these procedures, and the Student Conduct and Discipline Plan, including the procedures outlined for investigation and resolution of violations.
+- 19.1 All new employees shall receive information about this policy and the administrative Student Conduct and Discipline Plan at new employee orientation.
+All other employees shall be provided information on a regular basis regarding this policy, the Student Conduct and Discipline Plan, and the School's commitment to a safe and orderly school environment. - 19.2 Employees who have specific responsibilities for investigating, addressing, and resolving issues addressed in the policy shall receive annual training on this policy and related legal developments. - 19.3 The Principal shall be responsible for informing students, parents, and staff of the terms of this policy and the Student Conduct and Discipline Plan, including the procedures outlined for investigation and resolution of violations.